Pastel Yumi, the Magic Idol

 Pastel Yumi, the Magic Idol (魔法のアイドルパステルユーミ, Mahō no Aidoru Pasuteru Yūmi) is a magical girl anime series by Studio Pierrot.
 It was simultaneously released as a manga by Kiyoko Arai.
 The fourth magical girl series created by Studio Pierrot, Pastel Yumi also appears in a feature-length OVA as well as the Majokko Club Yoningumi A-kūkan kara no Alien X OVA.
 Anime Sols attempted to crowd-fund the release of the show on North American DVD, but was not successful.

-The series became available on the streaming service RetroCrush on May 1, 2020.
-However the series was taken down on September 1, 2020 as it was discovered that the subtitles for episodes 16-25 on the site came from the fansubber Johnny English Subs without his approval.
+The series became available on the streaming service RetroCrush on May 1, 2020, but the series was taken down on September 1 as it was discovered that the subtitles for episodes 16-25 on the site came from the fansubber Johnny English Subs without his approval.
 It eventually returned to RetroCrush on March 26, 2021.